Gifts in a Jar

 Each of these small batch microwave jam combinations makes just two cups of jam.
-That's enough to make two one cup jars - one to keep for yourself, and one homemade gift in a jar!
+That’s enough to make two one cup jars – one to keep for yourself and one homemade gift in a jar!

 Follow the basic directions for Small Batch Microwave Jam using your choice of the fruit and flavor combinations listed below.
+Another option to consider is small batch lemon curd, made either on the stove or in the microwave.

 Notes